-Where do I fit in?
-A youth will/must discover his/her unique sense.
-The youth questions society.
-Today's youth are better informed, more outspoken, better educated, more aware, more active, less tradition-bound and less satisfied (with empty words and promises) than ever before.
+bound and less satisfied (with empty words and promises) than ever before.
 They are more sophisticated than ever in their function of criticizing, protesting and changing.
 They are concerned about the sense of society, material differences, values, identity, religion, morality, politics, marriage, family, educating, careers, the "system" and interpersonal relations (intimacy).

-Youth escape this lack of sense and meaninglessness in the use of drugs, in communal living together, in a "new morality" with slogans such as "God is oral, "Do your own thing, "Make love, not war", in dance, sexuality, "dropping out", in passivity or activism, in suicide - escapes, however which intensify rather than illuminate their experience of lack of sense, uncertainty, anxiety and alienation.
+Youth escape this lack of sense and meaninglessness in the use of drugs, in communal living together, in a "new morality" with slogans such as "God is oral, "Do your own thing, "Make love, not war", in dance, sexuality, "dropping out", in passivity or activism, in suicide - escapes however that intensify rather than illuminate their experience of lack of sense, uncertainty, anxiety and alienation.